How to choose the best current account for you

 What are the different types of current accounts?

-There are several different types of current accounts to choose from.
-We detail them here, give you the pros and cons for each and suggest who they are most suitable for to help you decide.
+There are several different types of current accounts.
+We look here at how they work, give you the pros and cons for each and suggest who they are most suitable for:

 A joint account is a way of sharing a bank account between two or more people – usually yourself and your partner, or others you live with.